National Virtual Core Library (NVCL)

 Pathways to Impact

-• Created the world’s largest publicly available drill core database, with over one meters of core scanned to date (with more being scanned every week!)
+Created the world’s largest publicly available drill core database, with over 1.6 million meters of core scanned to date (with more being scanned every week!)

-• Enabled Australian researchers to produce over 35 journal publications with over 300 citations, over 140 publicly available reports, and over 200 conference presentations using NVCL datasets.
+Enabled new research outputs: more than 75 thesis, 50 peer-reviewed journal publications, 150 publicly available reports, and 200 conference presentations to date have used NVCL datasets.
 Check out our list of key journal publications.

-• Facilitated the uptake of the HyLogging system and HyLogger datasets by six of the Australian State and Territory Geological Surveys, Australian Researchers, and the Resources Sector.
-HyLogger3TM datasets have been taken up as a standard dataset in the MinEx CRC National Drilling Initiative.
+Facilitated the uptake of the HyLogging systems and HyLogger datasets by six of the Australian State and Territory Geological Surveys, Australian Researchers, and the Resources Sector.
+HyLogger datasets have been taken up as a standard dataset in the MinEx CRC National Drilling Initiative.

 QUICK LINKS